| The Maker

-There are two journals in this quest.
-From the room with the first locked door go right and approach the bookcases to read them.
+There are two journals in this quest; from the room with the first locked door, head right and approach the bookcases to read them.

 I have completed my studies under as many masters as I could find.
 I have spent countless years delving into the darkest tomes, researching the spells that would make me a master of my craft.

 The crowning achievement of my career will soon come forth...
 I have not named them yet, for, if this goes as I expect, the creature will have a name for itself.
 It should be somewhat free willed.
 Able to think for itself, to be able to follow orders given verbally, able to hear and interpret those orders so that they could be best served.
 It will be a creature created with an innate desire for servitude.